 Ensures that students are able to use and/or operate equipment in a safe manner.

-    Ensures that he/she has completed and understood the basic safety training required for the Program
+Ensures that they have completed and understood the basic safety training required for the Program.

-    Ensure that he/she has had proper education regarding the safe use/operation of equipment prior to its use.
+Ensures that they have had proper education regarding the safe use/operation of equipment prior to its use.

 Safety in the Hearing Instrument Specialist Lab

 Conestoga College Institute of Technology and Advanced Learning are committed to establishing and maintaining a healthy and safe work and study environment.
 Over half of the courses in the HIS Program will require the use of the HIS Laboratory which provides a controlled learning environment in which students develop skills related to client care prior to applying these skills safely in various practice settings.
 It is the student's responsibility to follow guidelines for safety once they have been taught.

 - Maintaining the lab environment is critical for its effective usage.
 Please be sure to wash hands thoroughly before and after using any piece of lab equipment on your fellow students.
 Clean up after using the lab equipment.
 Put all supplies back in the places where they each belong.

 - Purses, money, coats, knapsacks, and extra books are to be left in your lockers.
 Avoid leaving these personal items in the lab.
 The College is not responsible for the loss of these items.